 Skip section navigation

-The Kenny Kids™ therapists at Sister Kenny Rehabilitation Institute – Owatonna are dedicated to helping children who have medical conditions or syndromes that may interfere with development, as well as helping student-athletes recover from an injury.
+The Courage Kenny Kids™ therapists at Courage Kenny Rehabilitation Institute – Owatonna are dedicated to helping children who have medical conditions or syndromes that may interfere with development, as well as helping student-athletes recover from an injury.

 Our staff of physical therapists, occupational therapists and speech language pathologists work as a team to integrate individual therapy goals with the goals of the child, family, school programs and other health care providers.

 To begin a therapy program, patients need a referral from a doctor, home health nurse, occupational health nurse or case manager.